iSatishYadav/iSatishYadav.github.io/_posts/2022-09-03-managing-technical-debt-with-ndepend.md

 ## Dashboard
-The dashboard gives you plethora of imformation about the Project code quality, lines of code, issues, comments, but we're interested in technical debt.
+The dashboard gives you plethora of information about the Project code quality, lines of code, issues, comments, but we're interested in technical debt.

 ![dashboard](/images/project-dashboard.png)